Recent Posts

 We end our voyage in La Gomera, an island which has held designation of origin status since 2003 and is particularly noteworthy given that around 120 hectares of the island are dedicated to cultivating grapes to make the most delicious wines.
 The island’s topography makes these vineyards hard to access, so the La Gomera growers build stone terraces into the slopes to make the best of the steep gradient, creating a truly unique landscape.

-Categories: Canaries, Gran Canaria, Be inspired, Tenerife
+Categories: Canaries, Gran Canaria, Lifestyle, Tenerife

 Leave a Comment